Delayed ejaculationEjaculatory incompetence; Sex - delayed ejaculation; Retarded ejaculation; Anejaculation; Infertility - delayed ejaculation

-- You feel love toward your sexual partner
+- You feel love or attraction toward your sexual partner.

-If medications are causing the problem, your health care provider may recommond switching or stopping the medicine (if possible).
+If medicines are causing the problem, your provider may recommend switching or stopping the medicine, if possible.
 A full recovery is possible if this can be done.

 - Avoidance of sexual contact

 - Sexual dissatisfaction

 If you and your partner are trying to get pregnant, sperm can be collected using other methods.